waltherB/sms-playsms-http/README.md

 =================
 This module implements the PlaySMS webservices api, and replaces the Odoo sms IAP.

-Requirements are iap_alternative_provider and phone_validation
+Odoo app requirements are: iap_alternative_provider and phone_validation Python requirements are: phonenumbers and requests

 Configuration
 =============